 Additionally, some people use sea moss topically in the form of creams or lotions for an added benefit to their skin.

-Potential Side Effects of Sea Moss Supplements
+3 Potential Downsides of Sea Moss

 We’ve talked about the benefits of sea moss.
 But before you dive in headfirst, consider the possible side effects of taking the sea veggie.